ombu/drupal-installer/README.md

   Options:

     -d [NAME]    Database name.
 If site is set to install and this option isn't given, then you will be prompted to enter this during the install process.
     -u [USER]    Database user.
 If site is set to install and this option isn't given, then you will be prompted to enter this during the install process.
     -p           Prompt for database password.
     -s [SITE]    Site name.
 If not set, then will default to "Site Name" -e [EMAIL]   Site email.
-If not set, then will default to "example@ombuweb.com"
+If not set, then will default to "example@ombuweb.com" -x           Install dev modules and data.

-  Misc:
-    -x           Install dev modules and data.
     -n           No install; don't install Drupal site after downloading it -h           This help